valschmidt/rep/rep-DRAFT_MB.rst

 =======
 Units
 ------
-ROS messages reporting the data or operations of MBES shall adhere to REP 103 [2]_, using SI units throughout with the following exceptions for acoustic measurements and derived values:
+ROS messages reporting the data or operation of a MBES shall adhere to REP 103 [2]_, using SI units throughout with the following exceptions for acoustic related values:

 * Absolute acoustic measurements shall be reported in decibels re 1 micro Pascal.
 * Relative acoustic values shall be reported in decibels re 1 Volt or unit of measure.

+ROS message definitions (including those defined here) shall include clear indications

 Frame Conventions